 How does Evrysdi work?

 Evrysdi works by addressing the underlying cause of SMA, which is a low amount of survival motor neuron (SMN) protein.
 This protein is essential to the health of motor neurons, or nerve cells that control muscle movement.

 The brain and spinal cord relay messages to the muscles via motor neurons.
 The correct transmission of these messages is vital for muscle health.
 SMN protein deficiency leads to the death of motor neurons causing muscles to atrophy (shrink).
 Two genes — SMN1 and SMN2 — carry instructions necessary for cells to make SMN protein.
 The vast majority of functional SMN protein comes from the SMN1 gene.
-The protein that comes from the SMN2 gene usually is short and unstable.
-Mutations in SMN1 are the main cause of SMA.
-The number of SMN2 gene copies determines the disease’s severity.
+But disease-causing mutations affect this gene, and it produces little or no protein.

 Messenger RNA (mRNA) is the molecule that guides protein production.
-Cells first transcribe the genetic information that a gene contains into mRNA.
-They then translate this information into a protein.
-There are several integral steps in the process.
-Problems in any of these steps can affect overall protein production.
-The unstable nature of the SMN protein that cells produce from the SMN2 gene is the result of such a problem.
+Cells first transcribe the genetic information that a gene contains into mRNA, which then translates this information into a protein.
+There are several steps in the process, and problems in any of them can affect overall protein production.
+The unstable nature of the SMN protein that cells produce from the SMN2 gene is a result of one such problem.

 A gene typically has several coding and non-coding regions, so-called exons and introns.
-When cells transcribe the gene into mRNA, both sets of codes get imprinted on the pre-mRNA (a non-mature version of mRNA).
+When cells transcribe the gene into mRNA, both sets of codes are imprinted onto pre-mRNA (a non-mature version of mRNA).
 For pre-mRNA to become mature mRNA, cells edit its genetic material in a process called splicing.
 Here, the non-coding introns are removed.
 Splicing determines the fate of the generated protein.